AndrewYBLin/ubcInsights/RESTServer.md

 }

 ### GET /dataset/:id/avggrade
 Gets the overall average of the selected (sections) dataset
+Average is calculated by: sum(section enrollments * average section grade)/(total enrollments)
 #### URL parameters
 - id: string that represents the dataset to compute the average for
 #### Sample response